roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher ****** bysadkins116© Sandy continued to lick Monica shoes and didn't notice Heather gathering up her discarded clothes and putting them in her backpack.
+Sandy continued to lick Monica shoes and didn't notice Heather gathering up her discarded clothes and putting them in her backpack.
 After about ten minutes Sandy moved over to Heather who was now sitting at Sandy's desk.
 As Sandy approached, Heather raised her foot and placed the sole directly on Sandy's face.
 "Better do a good job slut!"

  Sandy couldn't believe what was happening.
 Here she was naked, licking the shoes of her students.
 But what was confusing her more was her body.
 She was aroused, not just slightly aroused but her whole body was excited.
 Her nipples we hard and sticking out from her tits like bullets.
 Her pussy was drenched and her juices were starting to drip down on the floor.
 Beneath her, below her pussy there was an ever-growing puddle.
 Monica standing behind the naked teacher noticed the puddle and called out to her accomplice, "this slut is getting off on licking our shoes.
 She's dripping all over the floor!"